-- to the proposed CPF.
-Currency production equipment (e.g., presses) would be fully enclosed within the - 208 proposed CPF and would have minimal potential to generate exterior noise.
+Currency production equipment (e.g., presses) and HVAC equipment would be fully enclosed within the proposed CPF and would have minimal potential to generate exterior noise.
+While this equipment would expose personnel working inside the facility to increased noise levels, implementation of the measures identified in Section 1.4 would ensure that noise levels are controlled in accordance with applicable regulations.